tabslock/ethereum-wallet/README.md

-ethereum wallet generator with etherjs.
+ethereum wallet id and passkey generator with etherjs.